-These cookies, which are a dramatic collaboration of chocolate and vanilla, spring from piping swirls of rich chocolate frosting onto equally lush vanilla cookies–Lisa Yockelson
+These cookies, a dramatic collaboration of chocolate and vanilla, spring from rich chocolate frosting swirls piped onto vanilla cookies.–Lisa Yockelson

 Chocolate-Topped Vanilla Cookies Recipe